cgloeckner/SfmlExt/README.md

 - Thor 2.0 (see below)

 ## Licence
-All resources inside `data/wesnoth.org/` are taken from **Battle for Wesnoth**, so all copyright is reserved by the corresponding artists.
+The font is taken from **Battle for Wesnoth**, so all copyright is reserved by the corresponding artist.
 See www.wesnoth.org for more details.
 All other resources are made on my own - just for demonstration purpose.
-They're public domain resources.
+The human-sprite is part of my rogue-like.
+The dummy tileset was created only for demonstration.
 See the `LICENCE` file for information about the source code of this repository.
 Feel free to share!

 ## Features
 - `atlas`: Image atlas implementation to create large framesets from many small single frames.
 It also supports shrinking images to their minimum before adding them.